Sorry, Baby Doll, but you're stuck on this side of the mirror.

 - The titular character of the Mediochre Q Seth Series is unable to mature past the age of fifteen due to an accident involving dragon's blood.

-- The Mortal Instruments: Simon is dismayed at being sixteen forever, saying that it's one thing to be frozen at twenty-five but looking how he is he is never going to grow into his features.
+- In The Mortal Instruments, Simon is dismayed at being sixteen forever, saying that it's one thing to be frozen at twenty-five but looking how he is he is never going to grow into his features.
 Or get a drink.
 And there's the fact that he's going to far outlive his friends.

 - Molly Harper's Nice Girls series has a mild example: Ophelia looks perpetually fourteen, which isn't so bad, but vampires are usually turned as adults, specifically because of this trope.
 Hence, having a love life is a problem when she looks like jailbait.
 Eventually, a cute teenage boy she has a crush on gets turned, so they don't get funny looks when people see them together.

 - The alien Tendu of The Color Of Distance have a version of this.
 Once they've undergone enough metamorphosis to be intelligent, speak, and have allu, they can halt the degradations of age and potentially live forever.
 They can remain in that first intelligent stage for hundreds of years until deliberately boosted into full adulthood, taking responsibility for things.
 The life stage just before sentience, which has them working as semi-intelligent servants to older Tendu, physically can't speak, is considered a beast of burden, and lives for about thirty years before age weakens them and they die.
 For every mature Tendu there are countless subadults never given the triggers to change, and dying of old age as "children".